 If you want a sound bar that functions like home theatre speakers would, you can choose a sound bar with extra speakers that connect via a wire or wirelessly to the sound bar and subwoofer.

-For example, a 5.1.2 channel sound bar has 5 speakers in the speaker cabinet, 1 subwoofer, and 2 height speakers you can place away from your TV.
+For example, a 5.1.2 channel sound bar has five speakers in the speaker cabinet, one subwoofer, and two height speakers you can place away from your TV.
 This type of sound bar is a great choice for rooms that are larger or if you’d like to have extra speakers to amplify sound in the room.

-One of the choices when selecting a sound bar is whether you’d like a passive soundbar or an active sound bar.
-A passive sound bar does not have a built-in amplifier, and if you choose a passive model you’ll need to own a receiver or purchase a receiver or amplifier to use it.
+One of the choices when selecting a sound bar is whether you’d like a passive or active sound bar.
+A passive sound bar does not have a built-in amplifier.
+If you choose a passive model, you’ll need to own a receiver or purchase a receiver or amplifier to use it.

 Technology and features you’ll find on sound bars